 It is also important to recognize that psychological factors can exacerbate the issues.
 In our vignettes, Joyce was observing something very common in the emotionally challenging hospice environment: doctors who are pressured to see too many patients with not enough time, and nurses who are understaffed and overburdened with paperwork.
 Marybeth was placing unrealistic expectations and demands on herself and failing to recognize the significance of postpartum hormonal fluctuations.
 John was possibly dealing with role confusion and feeling a lack of control due to strained finances.

 Often, we don’t recognize when we are suffering from burnout.
-Whenever I am working with a client in these situations, I make a referral to a therapist who can help identify and unravel these patterns.
+When I am working with someone in these situations, I often make a referral to a therapist who can help my client identify and unravel these patterns.